AssmaeChakir/e-bankapp/README.md

 * Java 17+
 * Maven or Gradle
 * Node.js 18+
-* A relational database (MySQL, MariaDB, PostgreSQL, etc.)
+* A relational database MySQL
 * Postman or similar tool for API testing

 ---